Jesse Pinkman: Production

 The party scenes at Jesse's house in "Thirty-Eight Snub" and "Open House" were created as a way for Jesse to cope with his guilt and self-hatred after murdering Gale Boetticher in the third-season finale, "Full Measure".
 Gilligan said these scenes were written because he wanted to demonstrate that the actions of the characters in Breaking Bad have major consequences.
 The writers discussed how Jesse would react to having killed Gale, and they chose the party story arc, in part, because they felt it would be the most unexpected for the audience.
 Bryan Cranston says of those scenes, "I thought it was a great way to show a person going through a private hell.
 That everybody suffers, deals with their own personal loss in many different ways."

 The party scenes continued in the next episode, "Open House," though the party was darker and more decrepit in this episode.

 In "Open House," Jesse goes go-karting by himself.
 The idea was inspired by Paul and other crew members going kart racing between filming episodes.
 The idea for Jesse to have his head shaved in "Bullet Points" was also Paul's, as he felt it was appropriate for Jesse's inner struggle.

 Gilligan has said that he deliberately left Jesse's ultimate fate ambiguous at the end of "Felina", preferring to let the viewer decide what happens to him.
 However, on November 6, 2018, rumors began that a feature Breaking Bad sequel film was in the works, with the logline stating that the film "tracks the escape of a kidnapped man and his quest for freedom".
 Many speculated that this would reveal the fate of Jesse Pinkman from immediately after the events of the Breaking Bad season finale.
 This sequel eventually became El Camino: A Breaking Bad Movie which focused on Jesse immediately following his escape from the compound.

 Regarding Pinkman's new life after the events of the film in Haines, Alaska, Gilligan speculated that Pinkman "would enjoy the brewery and maybe get a job with the ski manufacturer ... the very nice people of Alaska would welcome him into the community."
 Paul believed that Jesse is "going to keep his nose clean.
 He has quite a bit of cash on hand.
-And he’s going to live a very modest lifestyle.
-He’s moving to a very small place in Alaska, so he doesn’t need all that much money.
+And he's going to live a very modest lifestyle.
+He's moving to a very small place in Alaska, so he doesn't need all that much money.
 He knows how to work with his hands, and so he just needs to refresh those skills and become the artist that he was always meant to be."

-After reprising Jesse Pinkman a final time in Better Call Saul, Paul said he felt confident that this marked Jesse's final appearances and called it a farewell to his character.
+After reprising Jesse Pinkman for two episodes in Better Call Saul, Paul said he felt confident that this marked Jesse's final appearances and called it a farewell to his character.